jsanecki/screeps/README.md

 Code Restructure
   - [ ] Change construction of creeps to a Build Manager Module
   - [ ] Change Behavior of a creep to Behavior Module
-  - [ ] Change overall strategies to a Strategies Module.
+  - [ ] Change overall strategies to a Strategies Module
+  - [ ] Create a World Planner Module

 Logic Enhancements
   - [ ] Add Renew self logic
   - [ ] Add Repair decaying stuff logic

+Problems to Fix
+  - [ ] Not adding Energy to Room Controller
+  - [ ] Not renewing creeps